brege/agent-janitor/README.rst

 Use ``--agent NAME`` to delete only a specific agent's detritus.

 By default, the script only lists the candidate removals.
-Use ``--confirm`` to actually remove files.
+Use ``--delete`` to actually remove files.

 Configuration